hexadecimalH/cicada-docs/_docs/setting-up/cicada.md

 ### Installing Cicada

-Cicada libraries with Composer, from project folder please execute.
-If you don't have [Composer](https://getcomposer.org/) installed please refer to this [link](https://getcomposer.org/doc/00-intro.md).
+Cicada libraries can be installed with composer by entering command from project folder.
+If you don't have [Composer](https://getcomposer.org/) installed, please refer to this [link](https://getcomposer.org/doc/00-intro.md).

 ```
 composer require "cicada/cicada=@stable"
 ```

-After requiring the Cicada package include the autoload file inside entry point
+After requiring the Cicada package include the autoload file inside entry point.

 ```
 <?php